Colleague News

 The Patient Safety team within NHS Supply chain resides within the Resilience function of the Supply Chain Division.
 As patient safety is a defining principle of how we do business, they work cross-functionally across the entire business.
 They are made up of two registered nurses.
 Reactively they are responsible for risk assessing all product complaints submitted through our complaint reporting portal, proactively using the information to learn and enable NHS Supply chain to design out any product specification failures to future procurement.

-Overall, they are responsible for developing, implementing, and overseeing patient safety strategies within NHS Supply chain that align and enhance patient safety and optimize clinical outcomes within the healthcare supply chain and support the wider NHS System.
+Overall, they are responsible for developing, implementing, and overseeing patient safety strategies within our organisation that align and enhance patient safety and optimise clinical outcomes within the healthcare supply chain and support the wider NHS System.

 Customer Engagement